 The recommended roles for the Bow are DPS and PvP.

 The Bow works well as a DPS weapon due to the amount of single target, DoT, and AoE damage output it has.
 You can single target boss fights, and take down large clumps with abilities like rain of arrows and explosive arrow.

 The bow is also a great choice for ranged PvP due to the amount of damage you can deal from range.
 Pairing this weapon with a high mobility weapon like the rapier can give you a very good kiting build.
 You could also opt for a pairing such as the spear to help increase your crowd control and melee damage ability when your enemy closes the gap.

 For specific tank and PvP builds you check out the blunderbuss builds in our builds section.

 Recommended Weapon Pairings with Bow

-The bow scaled primarily off of Dexterity, so pairing the bow with another weapon that scales of off dexterity is recommended.
+The bow scales primarily off of Dexterity.
 The following weapons are recommended pairings for the Bow in New World.

-Rapier - The rapier scales primarily off of Dexterity and secondarily off of Intelligence, making this a good pairing with the bow because both weapons will benefit from pushing your attributes points into the Dexterity attribute.
-The rapier does very high single target damage, can provide you with some mobility while using the bow, can provide some defensive options, and could apply bleed for some additional damage over time if you chose to go that route.
+The rapier scales primarily off of Dexterity and secondarily off of Intelligence, making this a good pairing with the bow because both weapons will benefit from pushing your attributes points into the Dexterity attribute.
+The rapier provides you a ton of mobility while using the bow.
+It also provide some defensive options, and could apply bleed for some additional damage over time if you chose to go that route.

-Hatchet - The hatchet scales primarily off of Strength and secondarily off of Dexterity.
-It will not benefit as much as the weapons mentioned above damage wise when pumping points into dexterity, but can still be a great option to pair with the bow.
-The hatchet can provide some self healing and mobility boosts, and will still do quite a lot of damage at close range even scaling with dexterity secondarily.
+The hatchet scales primarily off of Strength and secondarily on Dexterity.
+It will not benefit as much as the weapons mentioned above damage-wise when pumping points into dexterity, but can still be a great option to pair with the bow.
+The hatchet can provide some self-healing and mobility boosts, and will still do quite a lot of damage at close range even scaling with dexterity secondarily.